 But what if you’ve tried all these tips and your child is still more slug worm that bookworm?
 We came across these great tricky tips that just might help:

-Stop reading right at a good part—leave the story right before the climax, and guaranteed your child will be curious enough to read in order to find out what happens next!
+Stop reading right at a good part—leave the story right before the climax, and so that your child will be curious enough to read in order to find out what happens next!

-This tip from blogger Eden Kennedy of the blog Fussy might be the best tip yet: Read something funny to yourself and laugh about it.
+This tip from blogger Eden Kennedy might be the best tip yet: Read something funny to yourself and laugh about it.
 When your child asks what’s funny, simply tell him that he won’t get it.
 Watch this video of Eden explain how she gets her son, who would rather play video games, involved in reading—tricky!